jessezalasky/jessezalasky.github.io/_projects/food-city.md

 ### 12-Part Automated Email Campaign

 A loyalty launch isn't complete without an email campaign.
-I wrote the copy for 12 emails designed to introduce new members to the program, explain the benefits in depth, and offer special savings to drive people to the store.
+I wrote copy for 12 emails designed to introduce new members to the program and engage them with special offers.

 <div class="phone-wrapper">
   <div class="phone-mockup">